cloudflare/next-on-pages/README.md

 };
 ```

-Make also sure that your application is not using [unsupported APIs](https://nextjs.org/docs/api-reference/edge-runtime#unsupported-apis) and its API routes are defined as [Edge API Routes](https://nextjs.org/docs/api-routes/edge-api-routes).
+Additionally, ensure that your application is not using any [unsupported APIs](https://nextjs.org/docs/api-reference/edge-runtime#unsupported-apis) and that its API routes are defined as [Edge API Routes](https://nextjs.org/docs/api-routes/edge-api-routes).

-For example if you've created a Next.js application and opted out of both the `src` and `app` directory options, the only file you need to modify is the `pages/api/hello.ts` one.
+For example, if you've created a Next.js application with `create-next-app` and opted out of both the `src` and `app` directory options, the only file you need to modify is `pages/api/hello.ts`.

 ### 3. Deploy your application to Cloudflare Pages

-You can easily deploy to Cloudflare Pages via the [automatic git integration](https://developers.cloudflare.com/pages/platform/git-integration/), to do so, start by committing and pushing your application's code to a Github/GitLab repository.
+You can easily deploy to Cloudflare Pages via the [automatic Git integration](https://developers.cloudflare.com/pages/platform/git-integration/).
+To do so, start by committing and pushing your application's code to a GitHub/GitLab repository.

-Next in the [Cloudflare Dashboard](dash.cloudflare.com) to create a new Pages project:
+Next, in the [Cloudflare Dashboard](https://dash.cloudflare.com/?to=/:account/pages), create a new Pages project:

 - Navigate to the project creation pages (_Your account Home_ > _Pages_ > _Create a project_ > _Connect to Git_)
-- Select the Github/GitLab repository you pushed your code to
+- Select the GitHub/GitLab repository you pushed your code to
 - Choose a project name and your production branch
 - Select _Next.js_ as the _Framework preset_
 - Provide the following options: